An all-inclusive experience, redefined…At Bawah Reserve in Indonesia’s pristine Anambas...

 Bawah’s amphibious seaplane or floatplane as it can also be called takes off from Batam’s Hang Nadim International Airport and guests are weighed with their luggage at check-in to ensure even distribution of weight aboard the plane (just be sure to keep prying eyes off the scale) see here for our guide to packing in under 15kg.

-Soon the plane is airborne and the land of Batam cedes to the open sea for the majority of the 80-minute flight.
-The passage is smooth, with the occasional bumps we’ve come to expect from plane travel, and all flights take place during the hours of light.
-Before landing at Bawah, the aircraft makes a circle of the island so that guests can get an overview of the layout and snap those once-in-a-lifetime aerial shots of the resort.
+Soon the plane is airborne and the land of Batam cedes to the open sea for the majority of the 75-minute flight.
+The flight is typically smooth, with only the occasional gentle turbulence common to light aircraft, and all transfers operate during daylight hours to ensure guests enjoy the scenery throughout the journey.
+Before landing, the aircraft makes a circle of the islands so that guests can get an overview of the layout and snap those once-in-a-lifetime aerial shots of the resort.

 Each flight has two pilots in front, one international and one Indonesian.
 One of the international pilots, the dry-humoured Captain Wolski, boasts 6000 hours of flying experience on seaplanes.
 “Landing and taking off on the tarmac is the same but the water is the biggest difference,” he explains after a routine landing.
 “You start as a boat, satisfy the boat planing like a speedboat, and by the end, you are 100% an aircraft.
 In between, you need to satisfy the conditions of both the boat and an airplane.
 The same considerations are also true for landing.
 The runway is always changing, always moving.
 Our plane is designed for short take-offs and landing, with thick wings that generate a lot of lift without the need to point the aircraft at the sky.”